MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 	**Important:** Since you are going to run a global command rather than a command associated with Alex's account, you only want Alex's account selected in the list of active users.
 If any other user account is selected, you must unselect that user account before proceeding.
 Scroll through the list of active users and verify that no other user account is selected.
 If an account other than Alex is selected, select the account's check box to clear it. **Only Alex Wilber's account should be selected.**

-34. In the menu bar at the top of the page, select the **ellipsis icon (...)** to display a drop-down menu of additional options.
+34. In the menu bar at the top of the page, select the **ellipsis icon (...)** to display a drop-down menu of additional actions.
 In the menu that appears, select **Edit sign-in status**.

 35. In the **Block sign-in** pane that appears, verify Alex's email address appears below the **Block sign-in** heading.
 Select the **Block this user from signing in** check box, and then select **Save changes.**